sameerkr1/Dance_classifier/README.md

 # Dance_classifier
-Classification of different dance forms using Deeplearing
+Classification of different indian dance form into eight different categories using OpenCv and deeplearning.